kenziebourn/Song-Recommender/README.md

-# JIA.ai Song Recommendation App
+# JIA.ai Music Recommendation App

 JIA.ai is a web-based song recommendation application that utilizes OpenAI's API to generate song recommendations based on user input.
 The user can enter a specific song, artist, or genre, and the application will generate a list of recommended songs based on the user's input.